papyri/site-docs/checklist.md

  * X, Chrysostomus Nubianus: An Old Nubian Version of Ps.-Chrysostomus, "In Venerabilem Crucem Sermo,"by G.M.
 Browne.
 1984.
  * XI, Das Johannesevangelium saïdisch, ed.
 H. Quecke.
 1984.
  * XII, Gli Animali da trasporto nell’Egitto greco, romano e bizantino, by A. Leone.
 1988.

 ### Pap.Classics.
 Important papyrological works reprinted under the auspices of the American Society of Papyrologists and issued by Oxbow Press.

  * I, Life in Egypt under Roman Rule, by N. Lewis (reprint of the Oxford University Press edition of 1983).
 1999.
  * II, Greeks in Ptolemaic Egypt, by N. Lewis (reprint of the Oxford University Press edition of 1986).
 2001.

 ### Pap.Colon.
- = Papyrologica Coloniensia, Sonderreihe of the series Wissen-schaftliche Abhandlungen der Arbeitsgemeinschaft für Forschung des Landes Nordrhein-Westfalen.
+ = _Papyrologica Coloniensia, Sonderreihe of the series Wissen-schaftliche Abhandlungen der Arbeitsgemeinschaft für Forschung des Landes Nordrhein-Westfalen_.
 Opladen 1964— .

  * I, Der Psalmenkommentar von Tura, Quaternio IX, ed.
 A. Kehl.
 1964.
 [FS]
  * II, see P.KölnLüddeckens.
  * III, The Ptolemaic Papyri of Homer, by S. West.
 1967.
 [FS]